folder Filed in Branding tips

 How Color Psychology Affects Your Branding?

-Why is Starbucks’ logo yellow and Facebook’s logo blue?
+Why is Starbucks’ logo green and Facebook’s logo blue?
 Why does McDonald’s use the colors red and yellow specifically?
-And why did Microsoft choose to feature all four of these hues in it’s now iconic Windows logo?
+Why did Microsoft choose to feature all four of these hues in its now iconic Windows logo?
 When it comes to the way a brand presents itself to the world, there are no accidents.
 These large corporations have developed a confident brand identity by using logos with particular colors.
 It doesn’t matter whether you notice the color scheme or not, but the web design team does.
 Every logo and talking points are carefully considered and closely analyzed before it’s presented to the public.

 Customers generally make an initial judgment on a product within 90 seconds of interaction with that product and about 62%-90% of that judgment is based on color.